Azure/azure-service-bus/samples/Java/readme.md

 # Java Samples for Azure Service Bus

 This is the official set of Java samples for Azure Service Bus.
-The samples demonstrate basics such as sending and receiving operations in the "quick starts" and more advanced scenarios in the feature-oriented samples.
+The samples demonstrate basics such as sending and receiving operations in the "quick starts", and more advanced scenarios in the feature-oriented samples.
 All samples are simple command line applications with minimal extra ceremony.

-The Java samples are split into two distict sets.
-One set is built with the native Azure Service Bus API (azure-servicebus), the other set is built with the Apache Qpid JMS (Java Message Service) AMQP client.
+The Java samples are split into two distinct sets.
+One set is built with the native Azure Service Bus SDK (azure-servicebus), the other set is built with the Apache Qpid JMS (Java Message Service) AMQP client.

 ## Azure Service Bus API

-The native Azure Service Bus API is fully supported and provides unfiltered and easy access to all Service Bus features.
+The native Azure Service Bus SDK is fully supported by Microsoft (says: you can file service requests through the Azure portal to get immediate help) and it provides unfiltered and easy access to all Service Bus features.

 Samples:
 * [QueueClientQuickstart](./azure-servicebus/QueueClientQuickstart) - Get started using Service Bus Queues